The 4 Best Humidifiers of 2025

 2. Best Mid-Range Humidifier

 Check out the Levoit LV600S if you want a humidifier with more bells and whistles.
 Compared to the relatively spartan Carepod One, the Levoit is positively bursting at the seams with features.
-It has a built-in humidistat, allowing the device to maintain your desired humidity level automatically; Wi-Fi connectivity to control it remotely; support for the VeSync companion app to check air quality; and an essential oils tray for a scented mist.
-Not to mention, this hybrid ultrasonic and steam humidifier is capable of outputting cool or warm mist, helpful for hot and dry or cold and dry environments, respectively.
-Its humidification capacity is also higher than the Carepod model's, allowing it to efficiently add moisture to larger spaces.
+It features a built-in humidistat, allowing the device to automatically maintain your desired humidity level.
+Additionally, it offers Wi-Fi connectivity for remote control, support for the VeSync companion app to check air quality, and an essential oils tray for a scented mist.
+Not to mention, this hybrid ultrasonic and steam humidifier is capable of outputting cool or warm mist, which is helpful for hot and dry environments or cold and dry environments, respectively.
+Its humidification capacity is also higher than that of the Carepod model, allowing it to efficiently add moisture to larger spaces.
+As with the Carepod, we only recommend filling this unit's tank with distilled water.

 That said, the Levoit has one big downside next to the Carepod: its difficult-to-clean design.
 There are almost 20 different components you'll have to wash periodically, none of which are dishwasher safe.
-There are plenty of tight corners and hard-to-reach spots, too, with some requiring a very thin sponge or a thin toothbrush to clean properly.
+There are also plenty of tight corners and hard-to-reach spots, some of which require a very thin sponge or a thin toothbrush to clean properly.

 3. Best Budget Humidifier